Send an Enquiry

 The limited liability of shareholders is the first and most important benefit of a PLC.
 By this, it is implied that shareholders or owners of the company do not have personal liability to incur the debts of the PLC.
 Their responsibility is limited to the quantum of shares they own in the company.

-To reap the benefits of limited liability, shareholders should comply with all laws.
+To reap the benefits of limited liability partnership, shareholders should comply with all laws.
 Limited liability provision covers the ever-present risks of running into losses by a company.
 As such, such limited liability protection assures and encourages entrepreneurs to undertake risks and progress in their entrepreneurial journey sans the risk of losing everything and the related uncertainty and fears.

 This feature of a PLC implies that the company is unaffected by the death of any owner or the transfer of shares to any new persons.
 The main benefit of perpetual succession is that a company will remain in existence, no matter how many shareholders, officers, or directors leave or join the company.
 Such a scenario is possible when the company is registered only as a PLC.

-Easy to transfer ownership
+• Easy to transfer ownership:

 Matters connected with transferability or share of ownership cannot be handled by unregistered business entities.
 It is tough to transfer proprietorships which are extensions of the proprietor and partnership firms with undefined assets.